-This is a straight forward calculation, if the required unit conversion standard that defines the conversion factor between gross volume units of measure m³ and bbl is known.
+This is a straight forward calculation, if the required unit conversion standard that defines the conversion factor between the two units of measure of the two quantity values is known.

-Example: A crude oil tank is measured via tank dipping to contain 100 000.0 m³ (gross observed volume) of product.
+Example: A crude oil tank is measured via tank dipping to contain 100 000.0 m³ (quantity: gross observed volume) of product.
 What is the gross observed volume in barrels(bbl) of the crude oil in the tank?

 The ASTM D1250-1980 Table 1 conversion factor is defined as 0.006 289 81, which leads to a gross observed volume of 628 981.0 bbl